olli991/mib-std2-pq-zr-toolbox/README.md

 |   +---greenmenu                                # Import custom GreenMenus and scripts
 |   +---mirror-link                              # Unlock apps while driving
 |   +---navi                                     # Unlock SD card usage from every brand and more
+|   +---remap_buttons                            # Remap buttons on your unit to another function
 |   +---skins                                    # Modify skins
 |   +---sounds                                   # Modify ringtones and system sounds
 |